Funding Opportunity: Activating Places and Spaces Together

 - Must demonstrate sufficient capacity and utilization of available technical support to effectively implement the proposed activities

-- Proposals should engage support and/or commitments from local government whenever possible
+- Proposals should include support and/or commitments from local government whenever possible

 - Applicants must consider implementation and long-term sustainability of proposed activities